gameboy9/FF5Abridged/README.md

 As with FF4: Fabul Gauntlet, this will test how well you can manage your resources as you go through each segment.

 # How to play
-Download both the GameAssets.zip and FF5Abridged.zip files.
+Download both the FF5GameAssets.zip and FF5Abridged.zip files.
 Extract only the latter.
 Run the EXE, locate your MAIN FF5 PR folder, then click the "extract" button to load the randomizer resources.
 Then set your options, then click "Randomize" and you should be good to go.

 # Other notable changes